tduyng/tduyng.github.io/content/blog/2024-07-16-migrating-to-eslint9x/index.md

 **Bonus: ESLint Inspector**

 Once you have finished writing your ESLint config file, you can use the tool [eslint-config-inspector](https://eslint.org/blog/2024/04/eslint-config-inspector/).
 It's a visual tool for inspecting and understanding your ESLint flat configs.
 Give it a try to better understand your config.

+---

+## UPDATED: March 11, 2025

+ESLint recently has made significant improvements for the way to define the configuration files.
+You can now use `defineConfig` from `eslint/config` to extend your configuration.
+This brings back the `extends` functionality, adds support for global ignores, and maintains compatibility with older plugins…etc. (and a lot of good new features for us)

+These changes make migrating to ESLint 9.x much easier than before.
+Many thanks to the ESLint team for their development efforts!

+For more details, check the official ESLint blog post: [Evolving flat config with extends](https://eslint.org/blog/2025/03/flat-config-extends-define-config-global-ignores/)